+We are equally committed to maintaining high ethical standards and corporate governance, working collaboratively with our suppliers, partners, and all stakeholders to drive meaningful and sustainable change across our value chain.
 We require all our palm product suppliers to comply with the ISF Sustainable Palm Oil Policy effective immediately.
-We understand the journey to sustainability can take time and the support required by our suppliers will vary.
+We understand the sustainability journey can take time and the support required by our suppliers will vary.
 Suppliers who fail the requirements without any reasonable clarification may face discontinuation of business relationships subject to our Supplier Code of Conduct.